 Additional information is available on the Mayo Clinic Proceedings Coronavirus (COVID-19) Resource Center.

-This education is supported in part by an independent medical education grant from Pfizer Inc. and is in accordance with ACCME guidelines.
+This education is supported in part by independent medical education grants from Pfizer Inc. and Eli Lilly and Company and is in accordance with ACCME guidelines.

 Inpatient Care |view more education